diskoverdata/diskover-community/docs/_pages/home.md

 {% include feature_row %}

 <h2>News/ Updates</h2>
-<p>diskover v2 will be released soon (Q1 2021), please sign up and register at <a href="https://diskoverspace.com/diskover/">https://diskoverspace.com/diskover/</a> for updates and join diskover Slack. <strong>v1 will be discontinued soon and no longer supported.</strong></p>
+<p>diskover v2 will be released soon (Q1 2021), please sign up and register at <a href="https://diskoverspace.com/diskover/">https://diskoverspace.com/diskover/</a> for updates and join diskover Slack. <strong>v1 is end of life and is no longer supported.</strong></p>
 <blockquote><h3><q>This is the first tool I've found that can index 7m files/2m directories in under 20 min</q></h3> -- linuxserver.io community member</blockquote>
 <p><strong>diskover</strong> is an open source file system crawler and disk space usage software that uses <strong>Elasticsearch</strong> to index and manage data across heterogeneous storage systems.
 Using diskover, you are able to more effectively search and organize files and system administrators are able to manage storage infrastructure, efficiently provision storage, monitor and report on storage use, and effectively make decisions about new infrastructure purchases.</p>
 <p>As the amount of file data generated by businesses continues to expand, the stress on expensive storage infrastructure, users and system administrators, and IT budgets continues to grow.</p>